 Committed to Innovation

 Today, our charity is pursuing a daring strategy with the aim of transforming the lives of the people we support, our colleagues and the communities we live in.
 This has seen us create ‘The Golden Thread’ a pioneering programme of investment in person-centred thinking.
-This has seen us invest in offering genuinely specialist training for all of our 5000+ colleagues; employ Peer Reviewers – people we support who are trained to assess the quality of life that people lead in our services; and launch an active Voice Forum, which enables people we support to contribute to our local and national decision-making.
+This has seen us invest in offering specialist training for all of our 6000+ colleagues; employ Peer Reviewers – people we support who are trained to assess the quality of life that people lead in our services; and launch an active Voice Forum, which enables people we support to contribute to our local and national decision-making.

 We have also developed thriving local and national partnerships with care sector and community groups, to help enhance our services and sector, as well as offer new opportunities to our colleagues and the people we support.
 This includes us having an active involvement with national care and housing sector bodies such as National Care Forum, Association for Real Change (England and Scotland), and VODG.
 We also work closely with leading groups such as academic researchers, technology developers, rugby clubs, football associations and creative groups, to develop exciting new programmes and initiatives.

 Community Integrated Care is committed to providing genuinely integrated services.
 We have a long history of effectively bringing together NHS CCGs, local authority commissioners and housing providers to develop joined-up services that enable people to lead better lives, whilst also reducing demand on local NHS and public services.
 We have been recognized for our success with this at the Skills for Care Accolades, in the ‘Best Approach to Integration and New Models of Care’ category.